Mexico government accuses oil workers union boss of corruption: report

 Romero Deschamps is currently leading negotiations for the 2019-2021 collective bargaining agreement with Pemex, which has a July 31 deadline.

-Reporting by Rebekah F Ward and Adriana Barrera; Editing by David Alire and Bernadette Baum
+Reporting by Rebekah F Ward, Adriana Barrera and Diego Ore; Editing by David Alire and Bernadette Baum